srobb1/RT-PCR_primers/README.md

 Create a SeqFeatureStore database
 ---------------------------------
 - use bp_seqfeature_load.pl.
-This script come with the BioPerl installation.
+This script comes with the BioPerl installation.
 - More info on <a href="http://www.bioperl.org/wiki/Bioperl_scripts">BioPerl Scripts</a>